 Learn how to sign up for an Apple ID on your new iOS device

 The Apple ID is the foundational account that powers all of Apple’s digital services.
-It provides you with a digital identity to access Apple’s online services across multiple iOS devices, such as your iPhone, iPad, and your Mac.
-The Apple ID allows you to sync your data such as Contacts, Calendars, Bookmarks, Reminders, etc. through iCloud, download apps like PDF Expert or games from the iOS and Mac App Stores, music and media from the iTunes Store, and even to buy products from the Apple Online Store.
-Your Apple ID is the single account that works as the key to all these services.
+It provides you with a digital identity to access Apple’s online services across multiple iOS devices, such as your iPhone, iPad, and Mac.
+The Apple ID allows you to sync your data, such as Contacts, Calendars, Bookmarks, Reminders, etc., through iCloud, download apps like PDF Expert or games from the iOS and Mac App Stores, music and media from the iTunes Store, and even to buy products from the Apple Online Store.
+Your Apple ID is the single account that is the key to all these services.

-- Then tap on the ‘Sign in to your iPhone’ text at the top.
+- Then tap the ‘Sign in to your iPhone’ text at the top.

-- Tap on the ‘Don’t have an Apple ID’ text in blue.
+- Tap the ‘Forgot password or don’t have an Apple ID?’ text in blue.

-- You’ll now be prompted to ‘Create Apple ID’ account that you can tap on and begin the Apple ID account creation process.
+- You’ll now see the ‘Create Apple ID’ button to tap and begin creating the Apple ID account.

-- Enter your Birthday, followed by your First & Last names and your Email Address.
+- Enter your Date of birth, followed by your First name, Last name, and tap Continue.

-- You can enter an existing email address, or get a free iCloud email address, such as email@example.com.
+- Next step is Email Address.
+You can enter an existing email address or get a free iCloud email address, such as email@example.com.